-The subjects form part of a tenement and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-All ownership, access rights of way and maintenance liabilities over shared parts, common parts and garden ground should be clarified.
+All ownership, access rights of way and maintenance liabilities over shared areas, common parts and garden ground should be clarified.